kei-q/fluent-plugin-bwlist/README.md

 # fluent-plugin-bwlist

-[Fluentd](https://fluentd.org/) filter plugin to do something.

-TODO: write description for you plugin.
+fluent-plugin-bwlist is a record filter plugin using black/white list.

 ## Installation